packit/packit.dev/content/source-git/design.md

 ## An addon to dist-git

-We recognize, that an extensive ecosystem of tooling and services was developed to work with dist-git.
-Because of this, replacing dist-git with source-git is not feasible.
+We recognize, that an extensive ecosystem of tooling and services was developed to work with dist-git, and because of this replacing dist-git in the immediate future is not feasible.
+On the long run though, once source-git proved itself, this can become possible.

 This is why we think about source-git as *an addon to dist-git*.